ÐÇ¿ÕÓ°ÊÓ

 • Analytical writing skills

-The test is adaptive, which means how you score in early sections will impact the difficulty of later sections.
-Several US schools use this test score as part of their admission process.
-Additionally, a found 66% of graduate school admission officers shared that a high GRE score can help students receive grants, scholarships, or teaching assistant opportunities.
+The test is adaptive, which means how you score in early sections will affect the difficulty of later sections.
+Several American post-secondary institutions use this test score as part of their admission process.
+Additionally, a high GRE score can help students receive grants, scholarships, or teaching assistant opportunities.

-GRE Subject Tests聽are intended for students with an extensive background or undergraduate major in a specific discipline.
-GRE Subject Tests are written on paper, and are available for the following subjects:聽
+GRE Subject Tests are intended for students with an extensive background or undergraduate major in a specific discipline.
+GRE Subject Tests are written on a computer and are available for the following subjects:

 • Physics